bonnieho/VoxScrape/README.md

 ### One Last Thing

-If you have any questions about this project or the material we have covered, ...
-That goes threefold for this week: MongoDB and Mongoose compose a challenging data management system.
+MongoDB and Mongoose compose a challenging data management system.
 If there's anything you find confusing about these technologies, don't hesitate to speak with someone from the Bootcamp team.

 **Good Luck!**